 So, Eric and I started Toucan Advisors with a mission.
 We look for professional and friendly clients we believe are poised for greater success on Amazon, and we offer a high touch, premium service to exponentially accelerate their Amazon sales.
 Forget inexperienced account managers and offshore work centers.
 We know Amazon is a sales channel full of nuances requiring concentration, attention, and evolutions in strategy.

 You see, as we played our games and march our little pieces across their black and white checkered squares, we realized that Amazon selling and chess are not so different.
 Any outcome will give you results to learn from, improve upon, and play again.
 And again.
-Whether that first move is grabbing coffee with an old friend to talk about life and business, or if it’s diving headfirst into Amazon sales, what matters is taking that leap of faith.
+Whether that first move is grabbing coffee with an old friend to talk about life and business, or if it’s diving headfirst into Amazon consulting, what matters is taking that leap of faith.
 Win or lose, we think simply playing the game is success.

 We could probably write a book about it (and sell it on Amazon).
 But instead of a book, why not a series of articles, each one dedicated to a key principle and concrete takeaways for your business?